Thyme Cafe Sheffield Review

 Returning to my home city is always a pleasure, especially when I have a chance to visits the Sheffield restaurants.
 This time The Thyme cafe.
-Found in the Broomhill area of the city, this busy, friendly bistro is clearly a firm favourite with locals and visitors.
+Found in the Broomhill area of the city, the Thyme Cafe Sheffield is a friendly bistro and is clearly a firm favourite with locals and visitors.

 On our latest visit we kicked things off with a selection from the tapas menu to share.
 These are small plates of tasty things from around the world including lovely arancini flavoured with tomato and feta, crispy squid with just the right amount of salt and pepper, and the best of a very good bunch of halloumi fries laced with a yogurt and mint dressing and studded with pomegranate seeds.

 On the blackboard menu on the wall, other starters can be found alongside main course offerings.
 I plumped for the honey glazed ham hock, which was served with with black pudding, mushroom, crispy poached egg, new potatoes and a pea veloute.

 The meat was perfectly cooked and combined well with all the other elements on the plate.

 Tandoori spiced scallops, was also a winner with us.
 Served with curried cauliflower and a flavourful onion and courgette bahji, Thyme Cafe displayed their ability to not over power the delicate flavour of the scallop – this dish was a triumph.

 Desserts are well executed big portions of classic dishes.
 A large slice of treacle tart topped with a ginger crunch ice-cream was quickly devoured.

 Chunky bread and butter pudding served with a rum laced custard, topped with a scoop of vanilla ice cream is a dessert you wish you could eat every day of the week.. if your waistline dared!

 Thyme cafe hits all the right notes.
 Healthy portions of good food at a great price which are served in a bustling, friendly restaurant.
 See you again on our next visit to home turf.